anosckin/Regex-and-NFA/README.md

 s[i] is 'Y' if after reading characters s[0]..s[i] the NFA is in an accept state, and 'N' if it is not.

 # Usage

+## Windows
-On Windows just run build-NFA.exe for Build-NFA and run run-NFA.exe for Run-NFA
+run build-NFA.exe for Build-NFA and run run-NFA.exe for Run-NFA

+## Linux
+TBD

 Build-NFA sample test
 Input: